erichmond33/agroptics/README.md

 ### Known Limitations

 I did not make this responsive; although, it wouldn't be too difficult to do so simply hiding our UI in an offcanvas on smaller screens.
+There are likely some Next.js naming or file structure conventions I’m not fully familiar with, but those should be easy to adjust.